wandenberg/nginx-selective-cache-purge-module/README.md

     $ bundle install

-And run rspec pointing to where you Nginx binary is (default: /usr/local/nginx/sbin/nginx):
+And run rspec pointing to where your Nginx binary is (default: /usr/local/nginx/sbin/nginx):

     $ NGINX_EXEC=../path/to/my/nginx rspec spec/